txty-io/txty-docs/docs/installation/updating-the-service.md

 # Updating the service

 To update the service change the `TEXTERIFY_TAG` to a new version.
+For available versions see [here](https://hub.docker.com/repository/docker/chrztoph/texterify).
 Make sure to backup your database so no data is lost in case of a failure.
 You can then run the following commands to update Texterify to the new version:

 ```shell
 # Stop the current service.